 1. The Classic Evergreen, But Make It Luxe

-Start with a timeless **evergreen wreath**, then give it a glow-up.
+Start with a timeless evergreen wreath, then give it a polished finish.
 Think lush, full greenery with just enough extras to look expensive without trying too hard.
-It’s a classic style that always looks polished, no matter how you dress it up.
-If you prefer a more traditional Christmas Wreath, this luxe evergreen style is an easy way to elevate a classic look.
+It’s a classic style that always reads as intentional, no matter how you dress it up.
+If you prefer a more traditional Christmas wreath, this luxe evergreen style is an easy way to refine a classic look.
+For a coordinated entry, this style also pairs beautifully with the layered greens in our cozy Christmas porch decor ideas.

 - Layer greens: Mix cedar, pine, and eucalyptus for depth and texture.